openservicebrokerapi/servicebroker/spec.md

 The following rules apply if `parameters` is included anywhere in the catalog:
 * Platforms MUST support at least
 [JSON Schema draft v4](http://json-schema.org/).
-* Platforms SHOULD be prepared to support later versions of JSON schema also.
+* Platforms SHOULD be prepared to support later versions of JSON schema.
 * The `$schema` key MUST be present in the schema declaring the version of JSON schema being used.
 * Schemas MUST NOT contain any external references.